What Expense Category is a Conference?

 • Networking Opportunities: Well-planned networking sessions enable attendees to connect with peers, collaborators, and industry leaders.

-• Diversity and Inclusion: A diverse lineup of speakers and inclusive programming ensure that different perspectives are represented and valued.
+• Diversity and Inclusion: A diverse lineup of speakers and inclusive programming ensures that different perspectives are represented and valued.

 • Post-Conference Support: Continued access to resources, follow-up sessions, and online communities sustain the conference’s impact beyond its duration.